hirakujira/TabCloser/README.md

 # TabCloser

-Tab closer provides some contextual menu items that can help you close multiple tabs with one click.
+TabCloser provides some contextual menu items that can help you close multiple tabs with one click.

 * Close left tabs
 * Close right tabs